FLIR Hadron 640R Support on VOXL 2 and VOXL 2 Mini

 - M0202 (or M0159) + M0181 adapters

-❗ M0202 is a newer version of M0159 with identical functionality and slightly better fit into Hadron.
-Any references to M0159 below also apply to M0202.
+M0202 is a newer version of M0159 with identical functionality and a slightly better fit into the Hadron.
+References to M0159 below apply equally to M0202.

 Interfacing Options

-- Once M0159 adapter is plugged into the back of Hadron 640R, usb port on M0159 can be used to power Hadron and interface / configure the IR sensor via the USB interface.
+- With the M0159 adapter plugged into the back of the Hadron 640R, the USB port on M0159 can power the Hadron and configure the IR sensor over USB.

-- In order to use MIPI connection for the IR sensor, it must be configured to enable MIPI output, see SW instructions in https://docs.modalai.com/M0153/
+- To use the MIPI connection for the IR sensor, the sensor must be configured to enable MIPI output — see the M0153 software instructions.

-- Note that for some versions of Hadron firmware, switching from 60 to 30 FPS is required, as described in the document above.
-This is because frame timing of 60 FPS may be incompatible with VOXL2 camera ISP, resulting in stopped stream shortly after start.
+- On some Hadron firmware versions, switching from 60 to 30 FPS is required (as described in that document) because 60 FPS frame timing can be incompatible with the VOXL 2 camera ISP, stopping the stream shortly after start.

 - Hadron firmware

-- It is safe to have the Hadron plugged into VOXL2 as well as USB - make sure all connections are made while the power to VOXL2 is off
+- It is safe to have the Hadron connected to both VOXL 2 and USB — just make all connections while VOXL 2 is powered off.

 Hardware Setup